 The procedure takes three to five hours.
-A catheter is inserted in the groin and run through the femoral artery to the heart.
+A catheter is inserted in the groin and run through the femoral vein to the heart.
 A puncture is made in the wall separating the right and left side of the heart.
 The source of AFib in most patients is the pulmonary veins in the left atrium of the heart, so a set of lesions is created to disconnect the electricity to those veins.
 The patient is usually monitored for a day and then released from the hospital.

 Andersen has made some minor dietary adjustments and now uses a CPAP machine for her sleep apnea to guard against triggering her AFib.
 Otherwise, it’s business as usual for Andersen, an avid reader who enjoys volunteering in the library at Our Lady of Lourdes Catholic Church.

 “She is off medicine for atrial fibrillation,” Gautam said.
 “She had an excellent response with great clinical improvement.”